A list of acronyms commonly used by the Colorado Department of Education.

 Find specific information on the various disability categories as well as information about physical or health conditions that may have a significant impact on a student's ability to learn and result in an educational disability.

-- Families of Students with Disabilities - Informed and Active: The State Performance Plan (SPP)
+- Families of Students with Disabilities - Informed and Active: The State Performance Plan (SPP) (PDF)

 A brochure created by the Colorado Special Education Advisory Committee (CSEAC) to help parents with information regarding the State Performance Plan (SPP), Updated February 2014

-- Transition Services - Parent Resources
+- Transition Services - Family Resources

 CDE is committed to supporting comprehensive systems that ensure positive post-school outcomes for all learners to be successful in their adult lives.